DudssFnx/zeno-ecommerce/replit.md

 ## Overview

-A private, closed B2B wholesale catalog and order management platform inspired by Mercos.
-This system provides a complete wholesale ordering experience for registered business clients, featuring product catalog browsing, order generation (no online payment), and role-based access control.
-The platform is designed for internal business use only, requiring authentication to access any functionality.
+A private, closed B2B wholesale catalog and order management platform for registered business clients.
+It facilitates product catalog browsing and order generation, specifically designed for internal business use with required authentication and role-based access control.
+The system aims to modernize a legacy system by incrementally migrating to a new B2B model while supporting existing functionalities.

 ## User Preferences